 - Open and Closed- the area inside a circle refers to closed space while the outside of the circle is open.

 - 2 Dimensional or 3 Dimensional – this is a study in perspective.
 Since all pictures are actually flat.
 Any 3 dimensional drawing is therefore an illusion.

 I’ve always liked the linear example illusion of 3 dimensional space.
 If you look at a railway or a road in a picture you’ll see that the two edges of the road will appear as parallel lines that begin to converge on a single point in the distance.
 This creates illusions of depth in the photograph.

 In photography, space is one of the most important of the elements.
 The artist regularly uses positive and negative space to highlight an object while making another object seem unimportant.
 The use of depth of field allows the subject of the photograph to appear crystal clear and the center of attention while another object appears blurred in the background giving an open space that defines the intended subject.

-Another example of the use of space in photography is the white or black backdrop found in a typical photographers portrait studio.
+Another example in photography is the white or black backdrop found in a typical photographers portrait studio.
 The person having their picture taken is clear and in focus while the background is out of focus and provides a clear distinction between what is important, the model, and what is not, the background.

 Whether a piece of fine art is a photograph, sculpture, or painting, space is where the action is or isn’t.
 Space is a vital transmitter of emotion and feeling in any piece of art.
 It is the last frontier of elements in world of fine art photography.